kionell/osu-parsers/README.md

 // Write IBeatmap object to an .osu file. encoder.encodeToPath(encodePath, beatmap);

-// Encode IBeatmap object to a string. const stringified = encoder.encodeToString(storyboard);
+// Also you can encode IBeatmap object to a string. const stringified = encoder.encodeToString(storyboard);
 ```